SystemsApproach/ops/monitor.rst

    <https://www.jaegertracing.io/>`__.

 With respect to mechanisms, Jaeger is a widely used open source tracing tool originally developed by Uber.
-(Jaeger is not currently included in Aether, but was utilized in a predecessor ONF edge cloud.)
+(Jaeger is not included in Aether, but was utilized in a predecessor edge cloud.)
 Jaeger includes instrumentation of the runtime system for the language(s) used to implement an application, a collector, storage, and a query language that can be used to diagnose performance problems and do root cause analysis.

 6.4 Integrated Dashboards
 -------------------------